JWST Spectroscopy of SN Ia 2022aaiq and 2024gy: Evidence for Enhanced Central Stable Ni Abundance and a Deflagration-to-Detonation Transition: BayeSN Fits to SN 2022aaiq and SN 2024gy Photometry

 A major upgrade of the Kast spectrograph on the Shane 3~m telescope at Lick Observatory, led by Brad Holden, was made possible through generous gifts from the Heising-Simons Foundation, William and Marina Kast, and the University of California Observatories.
 Research at Lick Observatory is partially supported by a generous gift from Google.

-The Hobby–Eberly Telescope (HET) is a joint project of the University of Texas at Austin, the Pennsylvania State University, Ludwig-Maximilians-Universität München, and Georg-August-Universität Göttingen.
+The Hobby–Eberly Telescope (HET) is a joint project of the University of Texas at Austin, the Pennsylvania State University, Ludwig-Maximilians-Universit\"at M\"unchen, and Georg-August-Universit\"at G\"ottingen.
 The HET is named in honor of its principal benefactors, William P. Hobby and Robert E. Eberly.
 The Low Resolution Spectrograph 2 (LRS2) was developed and funded by the University of Texas at Austin McDonald Observatory and Department of Astronomy, and by Pennsylvania State University.
 We thank the Leibniz-Institut f\"ur Astrophysik Potsdam (AIP) and the Institut für Astrophysik Göttingen (IAG) for their contributions to the construction of the integral field units.
 The authors are grateful to the HET Resident Astronomers and staff members at McDonald Observatory for their excellent work.

 We acknowledge the Texas Advanced Computing Center (TACC) at The University of Texas at Austin for providing high-performance computing, visualization, and storage resources that have contributed to the results reported within this paper.
-This work was supported by the ``Action Thématique de Physique Stellaire'' (ATPS) of CNRS/INSU PN Astro cofunded by CEA and CNES.
+This work was supported by the ``Action Th\'ematique de Physique Stellaire'' (ATPS) of CNRS/INSU PN Astro cofunded by CEA and CNES.
 This work made use of the Heidelberg Supernova Model Archive (HESMA), \url{https://hesma.h-its.org}.
-This work made use of ChatGPT for the final stages of textual revisions --- care was taken to ensure no content was changed.
-ChatGPT was also used for some coding assistance generating figures, particularly organizing the structure of multi-panel plots.
+Some grammar improvement and graphic design was aided by an LLM.